 - Live online betting is not available to Australian residents (due to Australian law)

 Sportsbet is an excellent betting service for modest stakes punters, however large stakes punters may become frustrated by Sportsbet’s inclination to limit the accounts of successful members (a common practice in Australia, unfortunately).
-In an earlier review we described the interface as “simplistic.”
-Now that the website has been given a complete overhaul, the interface is modern and feature-packed, with strong support for multi betting.
-At the same time, it is still easy to use and intuitive, which makes Sportsbet a great option for beginners.
 The betting selection is excellent, particularly for Australian sports, which makes Sportsbet suitable as a solitary membership for those who want only one betting account.
-One of the biggest strengths of Sportsbet is its frequent betting promotions and free competitions, which add a lot of value to an already good service.
+One of the strengths of Sportsbet is its frequent promotions and competitions.
+Sportsbet’s other big strength is its independence when settings odds.
+This often results in contrasting odds with other bookmakers, which makes Sportsbet a valuable portfolio addition for odds shopping.
+Sportsbet is also strong at getting markets up early, which is great for those looking for value opportunities early in the week.

 Notes and Sources